MakerPrepLA/makerprepla/lessons/lesson14/lesson14.md

 # Lesson 14: jQuery

+**NOTE:** JQuery makes frequent use of query selectors.
+You can refer back to this [query selector reference](../../resources/query_selector_reference.md) if you forgot how to use them.

 jQuery is a library (a bunch of pre-written code), written in JavaScript, designed to make it easier to manipulate a web page and do various web-related work.

 [Open it up](https://code.jquery.com/jquery-2.1.1.js) and skim over it.
 How many lines of code is it?